YottaDB/YDBDoc/MessageRecovery/errors.rst

 JOBPARTOOLONG, JOBPARTOOLONG Total parameter length is too long for job command

-Run Time Error: This indicates that the total length of jobparameters that must be passed to the created job exceeded the size of the buffer that was available to handle them.
+Run Time Error: This indicates that the total length of job parameters that must be passed to the created job exceeded the size of the buffer that was available to handle them.

 Action: Use fewer and/or shorter items in parameter passing; consider passing information in a global.